pdjonov/vec3.net/Content/posts/2025-09-04-building-content-parameter-packs-and-their-c-sharp-code-generators.md

 }
 ```

 The `BuildArgsSerializationCodeGenerator` is where everything starts.
-When the compiler loads the plugin assembly it'll scan over its contents and find this type.
-The `[Generator]` attribute and the `ISourceGenerator` interface tell it that it should instantiate the class and call its members at the appropriate compilation stages.
+When the compiler loads the plugin assembly it scans over the its public types.
+The `[Generator]` attribute and the `ISourceGenerator` interface tell the compiler that it should instantiate the class and call its members at the appropriate times during compilation.

 Source generation then works in two passes.
 In the first pass, the source generators are given a representation of the parsed source as it was when given to the compiler.
 They can traverse the syntax tree to find whatever information it is that they need to do their code-generation work.
-In the second pass, they generate code.
+In the second pass, they generate code and insert it into the compilation.

 ```csharp
 context.RegisterForSyntaxNotifications(() => new SyntaxReceiver());